 Most people eat rice porridge on Christmas eve as a late breakfast.
 One common tradition is to hide an almond in the porridge.
 Whoever finds it is to have a successful next year.
 This tradition spread from Sweden to Finland.
 Some believed the good fortune was to be wed or have a child.
-In some families whoever got the almond had to make a poem to the guests.
+In some families, whoever got the almond had to write a poem to the guests.

 Porridge has always been a staple food in Finland.
-When boiled in milk it became a more festive food.
-Making Christmas porridge from rice became common only in 1900 and only the more wealthy ones could afford rice.
+When boiled in milk, it became a more festive food.
+Making Christmas porridge from rice became common only in 1900, and only the more wealthy ones could afford rice.

 Barley porridge was more common to make.
-In Eastern parts of Finland, it was more common to make the porridge in the oven, and in western parts, it was boiled. (source) Nowadays I don't actually know any differences in traditions location-wise.
+In Eastern parts of Finland, it was more common to make the porridge in the oven, and in western parts, it was boiled. (source) Nowadays, I don't actually know any differences in traditions location-wise.
 My mum used to make rice porridge quite often, both in the oven and on the stovetop.

 - Rice.
 The rice needs to be short grain starchy rice.
 (Read more about the rice alternatives in this Swedish rice porridge post)

-- Full fat milk.
+- Full-fat milk.
 Even lactose-free milk or plant-based milk can be used.